 Again, for each potential obligation, witnesses before the committee highlighted various ways in which you could calculate its size and various ways in which you could calculate the UK share.
 At least four different percentages were given with respect to pensions alone.
-Reading all this as a layman—indeed, it has been confirmed by this debate—my conclusion was that a solution will not be arrived at by lawyers but by politicians.
+Reading all this as a lay man—indeed, it has been confirmed by this debate—my conclusion was that a solution will be arrived at not by lawyers but by politicians.

 A number of noble Lords mentioned the question of the MFF and what would happen when, without UK funding, the EU 27 would face an immediate decision on how to manage the shortfall in the remaining years of the MFF once we have left.
 Again, the noble Lords, Lord Jay and Lord Butler, raised this issue.
 Member states will face a difficult choice between increasing contributions or cutting payments.
-Increasing contributions will be unpopular with member states who are net contributors, but of course cutting payments will be equally painful for those who rely on receipts.
+Increasing contributions will be unpopular with member states that are net contributors, but of course cutting payments will be equally painful for those who rely on receipts.
 The noble Lord, Lord Butler, referred to a comment from the German Deputy Finance Minister, Jens Spahn, who has already said:

 “We shouldn’t be talking about more money for the EU budget, but how to make better use of our resources”.

 The noble Lord, Lord Thomas of Gresford, asked whether beneficiaries of the UK would continue to receive EU funds.
 I am sure he is aware of the commitment, given by the Chancellor, that the Government will guarantee funding for projects signed before exit, even if they continue after we leave.